amelie-girard7/TimeTravel-PolicyGradientRL/README.md

-# Enhancing Counterfactual Story Rewriting via Policy Gradient Optimization

-## Overview
-This project explores Reinforcement Learning (RL), specifically policy gradient (PG) methods, to improve model performance in counterfactual story rewriting tasks.
-We compare Maximum Likelihood Estimation (MLE) training alone versus a combination of MLE and PG optimization.
-This approach aims to enhance coherence and contextual relevance in story endings that incorporate specified counterfactual events.

-## Experimental Structure

-### Experiments

-- **Experiment 1**: Pure MLE Training
-  - The model is trained exclusively using MLE for 6 epochs, and the best model checkpoint is saved based on validation loss.

-- **Experiment 2**: Mixed MLE + PG Training
-  - **Phase 1 (MLE Training)**: Train the model with MLE for 3 epochs, saving checkpoints throughout training.
-  - **Phase 2 (PG Fine-Tuning)**: Fine-tune the MLE-trained model with PG for an additional 3 epochs.
-During this phase, reward-based optimization guides the model towards improved coherence and counterfactual alignment in the generated story endings.

-### Task Definition and Annotation Schema

-#### Task

-The counterfactual story rewriting task requires generating an alternative story ending based on a hypothetical event (counterfactual) that contradicts the story’s initial event.
-The model is tasked with:
-1. Integrating the counterfactual event into the ending,
-2. Maintaining coherence and relevance in the new context, and
-3. Making minimal changes to the original ending while incorporating the counterfactual.

-The input for each story includes four components:
-1. **Premise** (\( X_P \)): The foundational story context.
-2. **Initial Event** (\( X_{IE} \)): The event leading to the original ending.
-3. **Original Ending** (\( Y_{OE} \)): The story’s original conclusion.
-4. **Counterfactual Event** (\( X_{CE} \)): A hypothetical event that contradicts the initial event.

-The model generates an **Edited Ending** (\( \hat{Y}_{EE} \)) that adheres to the counterfactual event, ensuring story coherence and minimal alteration of the original ending.

-#### Annotation Schema

-The dataset includes pairs of **Original Endings** and **Edited Endings** based on specified counterfactual events.
-These annotations are formatted as follows:

-- **Input Annotation**:
-  - A concatenated sequence of the **Premise, Initial Event, Original Ending, and Counterfactual Event**.

-- **Output Annotation**:
-  - The target sequence is the **Edited Ending**, reflecting the modified story ending based on the counterfactual.

-These annotated pairs serve two purposes:
-1. **MLE Training Phase**: They provide supervised training data.
-2. **Policy Gradient Fine-Tuning**: The reference Edited Ending is used to calculate reward scores, guiding the model towards alignment with the desired outcome during PG fine-tuning.

-## Model and Training Phases

-The T5 model is used for sequence generation and trained in distinct phases for each experiment:

-1. **MLE Training Phase (Experiment 1)**: The model is trained in a supervised manner using cross-entropy loss.
-This phase aims to align generated endings with reference annotations, setting the baseline performance.

-2. **Policy Gradient Fine-Tuning Phase (Experiment 2)**: The model is further fine-tuned using PG, optimizing for maximum reward based on selected evaluation metrics.
-This phase enhances alignment with the counterfactual scenario and improves the quality of generated story endings.

-## Reward Metrics in Policy Gradient Training

-During PG fine-tuning, rewards are calculated based on multiple evaluation metrics.
-These metrics capture various aspects of textual coherence, fluency, and alignment with the reference endings.
-The reward score for each generated ending is derived by comparing it to the annotated edited ending, encouraging the model to produce outputs that closely match the target.
-The reward is adjusted by a baseline score to stabilize training.

-### Metrics Used in Reward Calculation

-1. **ROUGE-L**
-   - **Description**: Measures the longest common subsequence (LCS) between the generated and reference text, assessing fluency and structural similarity.
-   - **Reward Calculation**: Provides a reward score based on LCS overlap, rewarding endings that structurally align with the reference.
-   - **Role in PG**: Encourages the model to maintain narrative structure and phrase similarity with the reference edited ending.

-2. **BERTScore**
-   - **Description**: Computes the semantic similarity of tokens between generated and reference texts using BERT embeddings, capturing deeper meaning beyond surface overlap.
-   - **Reward Calculation**: Assigns rewards based on token-level embedding similarity, accounting for synonyms and semantically equivalent phrasing.
-   - **Role in PG**: Helps the model prioritize semantic coherence, ensuring that the generated ending aligns with the story’s thematic content.

-3. **BARTScore**
-   - **Description**: Uses a BART model to evaluate the coherence and relevance of generated text in comparison to the reference, measuring fluency and logical flow.
-   - **Reward Calculation**: Scores the generated text based on its probability under BART, rewarding coherent sequences.
-   - **Role in PG**: Guides the model to produce grammatically sound, contextually appropriate sequences that contribute to a smooth story progression.

-4. **SacreBLEU**
-   - **Description**: Measures precision by comparing n-gram overlap between generated and reference texts, with adjustments for brevity.
-   - **Reward Calculation**: Generates a reward based on n-gram precision, rewarding the generated text for capturing key phrases from the reference.
-   - **Role in PG**: Incentivizes accuracy in capturing specific content and phrases from the reference edited ending.

-5. **Counterfactual Reward Metrics (CRMs)**
-   - **Description**: Task-specific metrics used to capture alignment with counterfactual elements.
-   - **Metric Formulation**:
-     - \( \Delta_{M_1} \): Measures the difference between the generated ending \( \hat{Y}_{EE} \) and both the edited ending \( Y_{EE} \) and the original ending \( Y_{OE} \).
-     - \( \Delta_{M_2} \): Evaluates the degree to which the generated ending incorporates the counterfactual event \( X_{CE} \).
-   - **Role in PG**: Directly rewards endings that accurately reflect the counterfactual context, guiding the model to adhere closely to the hypothetical scenario introduced by the counterfactual event.

-## Policy Gradient Training: Detailed Steps

-During PG fine-tuning, the model is trained to maximize expected rewards by adjusting the log probability of the generated sequence based on its reward score.
-This process includes the following steps:

-1. **Input Preparation and Preprocessing**:
-   - Each input consists of a structured sequence combining the premise, initial event, original ending, and counterfactual event.
-This sequence is tokenized to produce input IDs and attention masks.

-2. **Forward Pass and Logits Generation**:
-   - In the forward pass, the model generates logits for each token in the vocabulary.
-These logits are transformed into probabilities to guide token selection in the generated sequence.

-3. **Log Probability Calculation**:
-   - After converting logits to probabilities, log probabilities are computed for each token, facilitating stable gradient calculations.

-4. **Reward Calculation**:
-   - Each generated sequence is scored against the reference edited ending using the selected metrics, and these reward scores are adjusted by a baseline to stabilize training.

-5. **Policy Gradient Loss Calculation**:
-   - The model’s loss is calculated based on the sequence’s log probability and weighted by the reward.
-This encourages the model to learn and maximize outputs that receive high reward scores, aligning with the target reference.

-## Experimental Setup
+### Requirement Articulation for Enhancing Counterfactual Story Rewriting via Policy Gradient Optimization

+#### **Objective**
+To enhance the performance of counterfactual story rewriting by integrating Reinforcement Learning (RL) using Policy Gradient (PG) optimization alongside conventional Maximum Likelihood Estimation (MLE) training.
+The goal is to improve story coherence, contextual relevance, and alignment with specified counterfactual events in the rewritten story endings.

+---

+#### **Key Goals**
+1. **Baseline Performance Evaluation**: Train and evaluate the model using only MLE to establish baseline performance.
+2. **Fine-Tuning with Policy Gradient**: Integrate PG training to optimize the model for coherence, fluency, and adherence to counterfactual constraints.
+3. **Metric-Driven Rewards**: Design and implement a robust reward system using multiple evaluation metrics to guide PG optimization.
+4. **Comparison of Training Paradigms**: Analyze the differences in performance between pure MLE training and a combined MLE + PG approach.

+---

+#### **Scope of Experiments**

+1. **Experiment 1: Pure MLE Training**
+   - Train the model for 6 epochs using cross-entropy loss.
+   - Select the best-performing model based on validation loss.

+2. **Experiment 2: Combined MLE + PG Training**
+   - **Phase 1**: Perform MLE training for 3 epochs and save intermediate checkpoints.
+   - **Phase 2**: Fine-tune the MLE-trained model using PG optimization for an additional 3 epochs, with a focus on reward maximization.

+---

+#### **Task Definition**

+The **Counterfactual Story Rewriting Task** involves creating alternative story endings based on a hypothetical counterfactual event.
+The rewritten ending should:
+1. **Incorporate the counterfactual event** seamlessly into the story.
+2. **Maintain coherence** with the original premise and initial context.
+3. **Minimize unnecessary changes** to the original ending while adapting to the counterfactual event.

+---

+#### **Dataset and Annotation**

+- **Input Format**:
+  - A concatenated sequence consisting of:
+    1. **Premise**: Foundation of the story context.
+    2. **Initial Event**: The event leading to the original story ending.
+    3. **Original Ending**: The story's unaltered conclusion.
+    4. **Counterfactual Event**: The hypothetical scenario contradicting the initial event.

+- **Output Format**:
+  - The **Edited Ending**, which integrates the counterfactual event into the story.

+- **Usage**:
+  - MLE training uses these pairs for supervised learning.
+  - PG training uses the reference endings to calculate rewards, encouraging the model to align generated text with the annotated targets.

+---

+#### **Model and Training Design**

+1. **Model Architecture**:
+   - The T5 transformer model is used for text generation.

+2. **Training Phases**:
+   - **MLE Training**: Supervised learning with cross-entropy loss.
+   - **PG Fine-Tuning**: Reward-based optimization using RL to refine the outputs.

+---

+#### **Reward Metrics for PG Optimization**

+1. **ROUGE-L**:
+   - Measures structural similarity between generated and reference texts.
+2. **BERTScore**:
+   - Captures semantic similarity through token embeddings.
+3. **BARTScore**:
+   - Evaluates fluency and logical sequence alignment.
+4. **SacreBLEU**:
+   - Measures precision in capturing key phrases and n-grams.
+5. **Counterfactual Reward Metrics (CRMs)**:
+   - Task-specific metrics to measure counterfactual alignment and minimal deviation from the original ending.

+---

+#### **Training Workflow for PG Optimization**

+1. **Input Preparation**:
+   - Tokenize and prepare the concatenated input sequence for model processing.

+2. **Forward Pass**:
+   - Generate logits for token probabilities and compute log probabilities for sequence generation.

+3. **Reward Calculation**:
+   - Use the defined metrics to assign reward scores to generated outputs.

+4. **Loss Computation**:
+   - Compute policy gradient loss by combining log probabilities and rewards.

+---

+#### **Deliverables**

+1. A detailed comparative analysis of:
+   - Performance of MLE-only training.
+   - Improvements achieved with combined MLE + PG training.

+2. Visualization of reward optimization trends during PG training.

+3. Insights into the impact of each metric on counterfactual alignment, coherence, and fluency.

+---

+#### **Success Criteria**

+- Quantifiable improvement in metrics like ROUGE-L, BERTScore, and Counterfactual Reward Metrics for edited story endings in PG fine-tuning.
+- Human evaluation showing enhanced coherence and adherence to counterfactual scenarios in generated outputs.